Rum Balls, No Fuss

 6. Roll each ball through the coconut until evenly coated.
 Place on a tray lined with baking paper.

 7. Refrigerate for at least 2 hours before serving.
-Overnight is better.
-The rum balls firm up, the flavours deepen, and they become much more enjoyable than eating them straight away.
+Overnight is better, the flavours deepen and they become much more enjoyable than eating them straight away.

 Rum Balls Recipe